 “If you’re a fan of Beyoncé’s, and if her work resonates with you, it’s obviously frustrating to see Beyoncé’s feminism constantly questioned and critiqued, labeled as a gimmick or a shtick.
 Too often, Beyoncé’s feminism seems to be held to a higher standard than her white counterparts (the Taylor Swifts and Miley Cyrus’s of the world).”

-I also agree with Blay, though, that “From hooks’ essay has come important discussions about the ways in which we underestimate femme feminist women [and] . . . what we should (and shouldn’t) expect from our feminist pop cultural icons.”
+And though bell hooks engages in similarly unfair criticism, I agree with Blay that “From hooks’ essay ha[ve] come important discussions about the ways in which we underestimate femme feminist women [and] . . . what we should (and shouldn’t) expect from our feminist pop cultural icons.”

 I have already written about the latter issue on this blog (here); now, I want to write about femme black feminism.
 Or maybe I’m writing about feminism, period.

-How oppressive it can be for women that want to look a certain way.
+Either way, I just want to express a little about how oppressive it can be for feminists that are femme – women that want to look a certain way.

-In a second blog post, in which Ms. bell refutes claims that she is anti-“femme,” she writes:
+In a second blog post written in answer to Beyonce, in which hooks refutes claims that she is anti-“femme,” hooks writes:

 “Throughout my career, I have insisted that we decolonize the black female body and celebrate its diverse manifestations.
 When anyone suggests I am anti-forms of feminine beauty, they are misguided.
 Highly critical of sexist defined notions of beauty, I can openly declare that I am against all forms of beauty that uphold systems of domination (race, sex, class, sexuality).
 Those who judge my appearance as existing outside a norm world of femininity must believe that femme glamour is only present in those who don traditional markers (makeup, big hair, stilettos, dresses).”